Refugee numbers worldwide hit record high: UN | DW | 19.06.2019

 For the first time ever, the number of displaced people reached 70.8 million at the end of 2018, according to the UNHCR.
-Even this record tally is on the conservative side as the crisis in Venezuela is underreported.
+The agency's chief warned against a hostile climate for refugees, but Germany came in for praise.

 Over 2 million people were forced to flee their homes last year, driving up the number of the displaced to a record 70.8 million worldwide, the UN refugee agency UNHCR said in a new report Wednesday.